eclipse-archived/ceylon-lang.org/code/index.md

 ---
 # #{page.title}

-We're working hard to make Ceylon awesome.
+We're working hard to make Eclipse Ceylon awesome.
 You can help by trying out the latest release and contributing bug reports or code.